biomejs/biome/CONTRIBUTING.md

 If your PR requires some update on the website (new features, breaking changes, etc.), you should create a new PR once the previous PR is successfully merged.
 When adding new features, the documentation should be part of a new PR, which will be merged right before the release.

-### Magic comments

-- `!bench_parser` benchmarks the parser's runtime performance and writes a comment with the results;
-- `!bench_formatter` benchmarks the formatter runtime performance and writes a comment with the results;
-- `!bench_analyzer` benchmarks the analyzer runtime performance and writes a comment with the results;

 ### Versioning

 We follow the specs suggested by [the official documentation](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#prerelease-extensions):